-Repton is a large village cum small town, lying on the south bank of the river Trent, some 8 miles from Derby.
+Repton is a large village cum small town, lying on the south bank of the river Trent, some 8 miles from Derby in Derbyshire.
 Repton is known and sign posted as the capital of Mercia.

 St Wystans Church contains a unique Saxon crypt which is one of the most important surviving pieces of Saxon architecture in England.